 - Normally, Guy Cecil's gynophobia is funny.
 Then you find out what caused this fear.
 When he was a child, Duke Fabre attempted to commit genocide against his family.
 His older sister and the maids of the house sacrificed themselves to protect him.
 He wound up buried under their bodies for days on end.

-The horrifically brutal death of the boy John after the fall of Akzeriuth as he sinks while buried under his father's corpse may very well be the single most terrifying event in the entire Tales franchise.
+- The horrifically brutal death of the boy John (pictured above) after the fall of Akzeriuth as he sinks while buried under his father's corpse may very well be the single most terrifying event in the entire Tales franchise.
 Neither the player nor the party can save him.

-Worse still, when evacuating Engeve, you meet with the boy's mother.
+- Worse still, when evacuating Engeve, you meet with his mother.

 - Later on in Shurrey Hill, you eventually get to fight monsters called Darks, a blob of purplish mass and with a base of dirt.
 Then it likely comes to fruition that they're possibly the spirits or remaining flesh and living remains of things and horrifyingly melded with the toxic mass of the Qliphoth's sea.

 - The pivotal point of Jade's backstory: [his experiments with fonic artes as a child caused an accident that left his mentor Nebilim on the verge of death.
 He tried to use fomicry, a technology he created himself, to bring her back to life as a "clone".
 She came back...but as a murderous, bloodthirsty monster.
 Since replicas are always born as blank slates, she has no recollection of her previous life except looking exactly like the deceased.

 - Grand Maestro Mohs is turned into a freakish monster because of inability to control Seventh Fonons, causing sanity degeneration.
 Upon defeating him, he melts into goo and disintegrates.